rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 investigate whether or not there is work that needs to be done.
 For example, when adding a new auth server to an environment, it will find that there is already a REK pair configured.
-It will check if any active keys are accessible (detailed below) and, in the case that there are none, and add an unfulfilled key to the active key list.
-An unfulfilled key is a keystore generated KEK without an associated REK.
-Any other auth server with an active wrapped key can inspect the unfulfilled key, unwrap their own copy of the REK private key, and software OAEP encrypt it using the REK public key provided by the unfulfilled key.
-The wrapped REK pair is then saved to the unfulfilled key and the auth server will be able to decrypt session recordings.
+It will check if any active keys are accessible (detailed below) and, in the case that there are none, add an unfulfilled key to the active key list.
+An unfulfilled key consists of an empty key pair with a keystore generated RSA public key meant for key exchange.
+Any other auth server with access to a valid `RecordingEncryptionKey` can inspect the unfulfilled key, use it to wrap their own copy of the REK private key, and write it to the unfulfilled private key.
+The new auth server will be notified of the change, see that their key has been fulfilled, and finish the import process using their configured keystore.

+Some keystores support this sort of wrapped key exchange without ever exposing the secret key to software which should be preferred whenever avaialble.
+In cases where a more secure key exchange is not supported, the private key will be decrypted by the Teleport auth service to be software OAEP encrypted using the import key.
+Parameters for encryption are dependent on the importing keystore, but should prefer using `RSA4096` with `SHA256`.

 Each time there is a change to the active keys, the set of public keys will also be assigned to `session_recording_config.status.encryption_keys` to be used by nodes throughout the cluster.

-When using KMS keystores, auth servers may share access to the same key.
-In that case, they will also share the same wrapped key which can be identified by the key ID.
-For HSMs integrated over PKCS#11, the auth server's host UUID is attached to the key ID and will be used to determine access.
+When using centralized keystores, such as AWS KMS, auth servers may share access to the same key.
+In that case no additional recording encryption key will be provisioned.

 In order to avoid unintended automatic deletion, keys provisioned for encrypted session recording will be tagged with a different label where applicable.
 This will prevent older auth servers from deleting this new keytype and allow new auth servers to identify which keys are no longer in use before deletion.

+#### Keystore Managed

+When key management is left to the keystore, Teleport makes no attempt at generating encryption keys.
+Instead it will use the labels defined in `session_recording_config.encryption.active_key_labels` and `session_recording_config.encryption.rotated_key_labels` to query keys from the configured keystore.
+The key IDs are cached by a fingerprint of their public keys and and the active public keys are written to the `session_recording_config.status.encryption_keys` list.
+The auth server will refresh its keys whenever it's notified of `session_recording_config` change and also periodically to capture any new keys created with the same labels.

+It's important to note that historical recordings will only be accessible if all auth servers have access to the correct keys.
+It is the responsibility of the keystore and Teleport admins to ensure that keys are not lost and that new auth servers entering the cluster have access to the appropriate key material to decrypt historical recordings.

+It is expected that all recording encryption key pairs are `RSA4096` regardless of whether they are Teleport managed or keystore managed.

+### Key Sharing

+For keys not managed by Teleport, key sharing is left to the administrator to facilitate.

+In order for all auth servers in a cluster to replay all recordings, they will need access to the same keys.
+There are common cases where keys are easily shared, such as a software key or an AWS KMS key that all auth servers have access to.
+This RFD proposes that recording encryption should assume that keystores and keys are available to all auth servers in a cluster.
+This would require either adjusting HSM key IDs to remove the `host_uuid` or ignoring the `host_uuid` altogether during recording encryption.

+If there is a need to support multi-keystore clusters, we have a couple of options laid out below.

+For sharing between HSMs, Teleport could facilitate a process similar to the one defined in [pkcs11-tools](https://github.com/Mastercard/pkcs11-tools/blob/master/docs/MANUAL.md#exchanging-a-keys-between-tokens---the-long-way).
+This allows sharing of key material between HSMs without exposing it to a Teleport process.

+For AWS KMS and GCP KMS things are a bit trickier.
+They both prevent exporting private key material and importing bare public keys.
+In order to circumvent this, we can create share-able KMS keys by:

+- Generating a new KMS key.
+- Using that key to generate an asymmetric data key, exporting the encrypted private key and saving it for future sharing.
+- Import the generated asymmetric key back into KMS.
+This requires reencrypting in software and exposes the private key to the Teleport process.
+- Decrypting file keys for replay would happen entirely within KMS.
+- When a new key is published with an import key, we will again reencrypt in software by using the original KMS key generated in the first step and the encrypted private key.

+One final alternative would be to fallback to the intermediate software key originally proposed in this RFD.
+However, it exposes private key material to memory on every replay rather than just during key exchange.

 ### Encryption